noramp/noramp-colors/README.md

-# NoRamp demo app - Colors
+# NoRamp One Click Demo App - Colors On Chain by NoRamp

 ## Getting Started